 Best time to see fall foliage in Green Mountain National Forest: Mid through late October.

-2) Stay in Bar Harbor if you can.
-That is basically the area within which the national park is in.
+- Stay in Bar Harbor if you can.
+That is basically the area within which the national park is in and there’s actually several close airports to Acadia National Park to consider coming through.
 There’s a nice town, restaurants and more of a “sea level” experience of the park and fall colors in general.

 Best time to see fall foliage in Acadia National Park: Early through mid October.